What is yoga?

 What type of class should I look out for?

 Classes can vary in duration.
 A longer class will give you more time for learning the breathing and relaxation, and will give the teacher time to work with your individual ability.
 It’s best to speak to the teacher before you attend your first class to make sure the style of yoga will be suitable for you.

 Where can I find a yoga class?

-Many local community centres and gyms will offer Yoga, or you can look at the yoga Australia list of members at www.yogaaustralia.org.au to find a professional teacher in your area, or the directory www.findyoga.com.au which lists over 2,000 yoga teachers, classes and courses available.
+Many local community centres and gyms will offer yoga, or you can look at the yoga Australia list of members at Yoga Australia to find a professional teacher in your area, or the directory FindYoga which lists over 2,000 yoga teachers, classes and courses available.